bsd/dbt-arc-functions/utils/README.md

 Suggest you run this as a notebook in VertexAI Workbench as it will handle credentials for you.

 #### Plain English what it does
+NOTE: Table clones are quite slow when tables are partitioned.
+Each table clone takes about the same amount of time, but with a partitioned table the script functionally has to make thousands of clones.

 Sometimes it's helpful to clone all the tables in one schema (say a `prod_rep` schema) to another (say a `dbt_your_username_rep` schema) for testing purposes, especially when you're upgrading versions of dbt and want to do a `dbt run` but don't want it to make new versions of all your incremental models.
 Clones in BQ are very nice because they're basically free.

 Read more here: